Master of Music in Church Music

 Total Prerequisite Hours: 36 hours

 The student who demonstrates competency in any of the above areas through the Placement Examinations will not be required to take the corresponding undergraduate courses, provided those courses appear on the student’s undergraduate transcript.
 If any of the listed undergraduate courses are not on the student’s transcript, the student will be required to take the missing course(s).
 All students must pass the undergraduate piano proficiency exam.
-Information regarding the piano proficiency is located in the Music Student Handbook, which may be obtained in the Music Division Office.
+Information regarding the piano proficiency is located in the Music Student Handbook, which may be obtained in the Music Department Office.